-• MERLIN works with Cisco Duo, Bell MTS and Yubico to provide options for School Divisions to facilitate MFA for their users, as per their insurance company's requirements.
+MERLIN works with Cisco Duo, BellMTS and Yubico to provide options for School Divisions to facilitate MFA for their users, as per their insurance company's requirements.

-STORMWIND TECHNICAL TRAINING:
+STORMWIND TECHNICAL TRAINING

-• MERLIN works with StormWind to provide access to Unlimited IT and Project Management courses, live instructor-led classes, as well as self-paced recorded courses and hands on labs and practice tests.
+MERLIN works with StormWind to provide access to Unlimited IT and Project Management courses, live instructor led classes, as well as self-paced recorded courses and hands on labs and practice tests.
+There is Desktop Application training, Cyber Security training, as well as Skills Assessment licensing also available.

-TRIMBLE SKETCHUP PRO:
+TRIMBLE SKETCHUP FOR SCHOOLS

-• MERLIN continues to be a facilitator of the Trimble SketchUp Pro K-12 Provincial-Wide License Grant Program providing all publicly funded K-12 schools with access to the latest versions at no cost.
-SketchUp Pro is a fullfeatured desktop 3D modeling tool.
+MERLIN continues to facilitate the Trimble SketchUp for Schools providing all publicly funded K-12 schools with access to the web-based platform of SketchUp for Schools latest versions at no cost.
+SketchUp for Schools is a web-based 3D modeling tool.

-MATHLETICS USAGE REVIEW 2022:
+MATHLETICS USAGE REVIEW 2023: